Move over Asheville, there’s a new destination in the Blue Ridge Mountains gaining popularity for its quaint, family-friendly, small-town allure.

 What to Do: Fun for the Whole Family

-Tweetsie Railroad: We first visited Tweetsie Railroad about seven years ago with our then 5-year-old son and we were so excited to take our now 12-year-old and his little brother back.
+Tweetsie Railroad: We first visited Tweetsie Railroad about nine years ago with our then 5-year-old son.
+Fast forward and we returned to the spot to make more memories with our second son.
 Plan to spend at least half the day at the Wild West theme park where the main attraction is a historic steam engine train ride through the mountains — watch out for the cowboys!
 Hop on the chair lift for a quick ride up to Miner’s Mountain for some gold panning and gem mining, plus more fun rides for the littles.
-Admission is free for children under 2, $40 for children 3-12, and 13+ is $60.
+Admission is free for children under 2, $45 for children 3-12, and 13+ is $65.

 High Gravity Adventures: In the parking lot is High Gravity Adventures for kids 5 and up, a challenging adventure course with an aerial bridge, tight ropes, floating foot loops, free falls, zip lines, and more!
 There are 75 challenges total throughout the three levels.
 The older kids (and adults) had an absolute blast racing each other.
-Admission is $49 for 14 & up, $39 for 8-11, and $19 for kids 5-10.
+Admission varies depending on the course.

 Mystery Hill: When driving through town you can’t miss this roadside attraction: Mystery Hill is definitely one of the quirkiest things to do in Blowing Rock.
 I was skeptical at first, but Mystery Hill turned out to be one of the most fun things we did and the kids gave it a 10/10.